gumaerc-testorg/20.109-spring-2010/content/pages/labs/module-2-day-3-bacterial-amplification-of-dna.md

 1. The pRSET plasmid with inverse pericam insert, or pRSET-IPC, is 4169 basepairs long.
 According to the cutters list ([PDF]({{< baseurl >}}/resources/mit20_109s10_m2d1_cut12-1)) that you used on Day 1, restriction site _PvuI_ occurs at ~1685 bp, and again at ~2730 bp into pRSET-IPC.
 Thus, digesting this parental plasmid with the _PvuI_ enzyme should result in two linear fragments of DNA, with about 1050 and 3120 bp sizes.

-    A silent mutation can be introduced that results in a new _PvuI_ site at the 341st\-342nd residues of inverse pericam (ATT → ATC and TAC → GAC) , or approximately the 1020th basepair of IPC.
+    A silent mutation can be introduced that results in a new _PvuI_ site at the 341{{< sup "st" >}}\-342{{< sup "nd" >}} residues of inverse pericam (ATT → ATC and TAC → GAC) , or approximately the 1020{{< sup "th" >}} basepair of IPC.
 When IPC is inserted into pRSET, its starting point is ~200bp into the pRSET plasmid.
 Thus, if the mutated pRSET-IPC plasmid is digested with _PvuI_, three linear fragments of DNA are the result: 470, 1050, and 2660 bp.
 To understand these calculations, see also the plasmid maps below.
 Make sure you can reproduce the numbers above before proceeding with your own samples.

     ![Two plasmid maps, comparing ](/courses/biological-engineering/20-109-laboratory-fundamentals-in-biological-engineering-spring-2010/labs/module-2-day-3-bacterial-amplification-of-dna/m2d3_fig2a.jpg) ![Two plasmid maps, comparing ](/courses/biological-engineering/20-109-laboratory-fundamentals-in-biological-engineering-spring-2010/labs/module-2-day-3-bacterial-amplification-of-dna/m2d3_fig2b.jpg)